Stoned Eyes: Why Marijuana Causes Red Eyes

 - Watering eyes

-Many of these changes are typical among marijuana users.
 Long-term substance abuse can also increase the risk of certain eye conditions like glaucoma and vision damage.
+In this article, we’ll focus on the effect marijuana has on the eyes.
+We’ll also discuss the drug’s addiction potential and the treatment options available.

 Why Does Weed Give You Stoned Eyes?

-Stoned eyes are primarily due to how tetrahydrocannabinol (THC) affects blood pressure.
-THC reduces blood pressure, causing tiny blood vessels called capillaries to dilate.
+Stoned eyes are primarily caused by tetrahydrocannabinol (THC).
+It reduces blood pressure, causing tiny blood vessels called capillaries to dilate.

-As these blood vessels dilate, it boosts blood flow into the eyes while reducing intraocular pressure.
-The increased blood flow produces redness, so you can get red eyes despite not smoking weed.
+As the blood vessels dilate, THC boosts blood flow into the eyes, reducing intraocular pressure.
+The increased blood flow causes redness.

 What Other Drugs Can Cause Stoned Eyes?